-CDC director says some U.S. states may be ready to reopen May 1
+CDC director says 19-20 U.S. states may be ready to reopen May 1

 “We’ve had a very productive public health relationship,” he said.
 “We continue to have that.”

+Redfield said mitigation steps such as people staying physically separated would also likely have to continue until a vaccine and treatments are available.

+“I do think we’re going to have some social distancing that’s going to be a critical part of our strategy as we go forward,” he told CBS “This Morning” in an interview.

-Reporting by Doina Chiacu; Editing by Alex Richardson and Steve Orlofsky
+Reporting by Doina Chiacu and Susan Heavey; Editing by Alex Richardson and Steve Orlofsky